mrozanski/mrozanski.github.io/src/posts/making-AI-fit-my-workflow.md

 - A reliable GitHub MCP server to fully automate state sync
 - Better conventions for when models should update Project State
-- A lightweight visual diagram of the architecture
+- Incorporate all these lessons into my personal assistant project

 This system isn’t finished.
-But it finally feels *stable*—and that alone has been a meaningful upgrade.
+But it finally feels *stable*.
+And that alone has been a meaningful upgrade.